 I nearly collided with another rider at an intersection while ripping a flowy single track in Durango, Colorado’s Horse Gulch.
 We were both dropping into a rutted draw.
 While I rode down the draw, the other rider caught a kicker and cleanly gapped it on his hardtail.

 What was unremarkable about this sighting, was that it was U23 World Champion Silver Medalist Chris Blevins.
-On any given day, you can run into Olympians, world champions, and national champions on Durango’s trails.
+On any given day, you can run into Olympians, world champions, and national champions on Durango’s mountain bike trails.
 Chris is among the new generation of cycling stars that continues to make Durango a world class mountain bike destination for recreational and pro riders.
 As local Ed Zink of Durango’s Mountain Bike Specialists put it, “Durango was not put ‘on’ the cycling map, the cycling map was built around Durango.”

 Hyperbole?
 Let’s examine.